 Contactor.
-WITH ISOLATING SWITCH OPEN, the Type LF Contactor contacts can be examined by simply pulling the arc chutes forward to rotate them out of the operation position (Fig. 7).
+WITH ISOLATING SWITCH HAN-DLE horizontal, the Type LF Contactor contacts can be examined by simply pulling the arc chutes forward to rotate them out of the operating position (Fig. 7).
 To make a more detailed examination, to replace contacts, or to carry out any maintenance work, the contactor can be withdrawn from the enclosure to a drawout position.
 To do this:

 Fig. 7.
-Fuse Removal
+Fuse Removal & Replacement